Click on the links below to preview selected pages from this course.

 - Data Sources to Identify Errors

-- Which of these sources may be useful for identifying patient safety problems?
+- All of these sources may be useful for identifying patient safety problems, except:

 - Patient Safety Goals

 - The Joint Commission National Patient Safety Goals 2023 for Clinical Laboratories